AriFordsham/GHCWiki/status/october08.md

 - GHC now comes with **Haddock 2**, which supports all GHC extensions

-- **Parallel garbage collection** is implemented, by Simon Marlow. "[ Parallel generational-copying garbage collection with a block-structured heap](http://research.microsoft.com/%7Esimonpj/papers/parallel-gc/index.htm)".
+- **Parallel garbage collection** has been implemented by Simon Marlow.
+This speeds up even purely-sequential programs, by using the extra processors during garbage collection.
+Our ISMM'08 paper gives the details [ Parallel generational-copying garbage collection with a block-structured heap](http://research.microsoft.com/%7Esimonpj/papers/parallel-gc/index.htm).

-- The base library now uses extensible exceptions
+- The base library now uses extensible exceptions, as described in Simon Marlow's paper [ An Extensible Dynamically-Typed Hierarchy of Exceptions](http://www.haskell.org/~simonmar/papers/ext-exceptions.pdf) (Haskell workshop 2006).

-- The GHC API now uses a Ghc Monad, making it easier to use

-- The GHC API now has haddock documentation
+- The GHC API now uses a Ghc Monad, making it easier to use.
+Furthermore, the API now has Haddock documentation

 - External core (output only) now works again

-- DPH (Data Parallel Haskell, which supercedes NDP) is now an extralib
+- Data Parallel Haskell (DPH), which supercedes NDP) is now an extralib

 See the release notes for full details.